martin-cao/Lexify/README.md

 ---

 ## Open Source Attribution
-The dictionary data user in this project comes from [DictionaryData](https://github.com/LinXueyuanStdio/DictionaryData), which is licensed under the Apache-2.0 Licence.
+The dictionary data used in this project comes from [DictionaryData](https://github.com/LinXueyuanStdio/DictionaryData), which is licensed under the Apache-2.0 Licence.
 Special thanks to the authors for making this data publicly available.

 > [!WARNING]
 > As this is a course design project, please DO NOT make any pull request.
 If you have any suggestion with this project, please create an issue.